DarthHater/bored-board-webapp/README.md

 Everything should come up, you should have an environment at http://localhost:8080

+NOTE: this environment contains the backend, as well as a Postgres DB.
+As such, ensure the volumes command in docker-compose.yml for the sql init scripts is pointing to a valid location (you will likely want to setup the bored-board-service app in a valid golang path).

 ## Can I contribute?

 Yes, please.
 File an issue to let us know what you are working on, and then submit a PR that associates with your issue.